 The first United Nations Conference on the Exploration and Peaceful Uses of Outer Space (UNISPACE I) was held in 1968.
-The year 2018 will mark its 50th anniversary (UNISPACE+50), and this will be a fitting time to take stock of the contributions of all three UNISPACE conferences, held in 1968, 1982 and 1999 respectively, to global governance of space activities.
+In June 2018 we marked its 50th anniversary (UNISPACE+50) with a dedicated event that offered an appropriate venue to take stock of the contributions of all three UNISPACE conferences, held in 1968, 1982 and 1999 respectively, to global governance of space activities.
 At its 59th Session in June 2016, the Committee on the Peaceful Uses of Outer Space endorsed seven thematic priorities for the implementation of UNISPACE+50, including thematic priority 7 (TP7) "capacity-building for the twenty-first century", which is the most cross-cutting aspect of the initiative.
 Member States seek to define new innovative and effective approaches to overall capacity-building and development needs with a special focus on empowerment of women in developing countries.
-UNOOSA therefore has joined forces with UN Women to organize together a 'Space for Women' Expert Meeting.
+UNOOSA therefore joined forces with UN Women to organize together a 'Space for Women' Expert Meeting in October 2017.

 The two and a half days event brought together decision makers and experts from international organizations, governments and non-governmental organizations as well other high-ranking officials and representatives of the private sector and research institutions to discuss the scope and goals of a 'Space for Women' Project and develop a concrete project together.